-The Salesian Center for Faith & Culture will host the 12th annual Heritage Week at DeSales University, a series of events celebrating the legacy of St. Francis de Sales, patron of DeSales University.
-All the events, except for Sunday’s Mass, which will take place in Connelly Chapel, will take place in the DeSales University Center on the DeSales campus in Center Valley.
-All events are free and open to the public and run Sunday, January 22, through Thursday, January 26.
+The Salesian Center for Faith & Culture will host the 13th annual Heritage Week at DeSales University, a series of events celebrating the legacy of St. Francis de Sales, patron of DeSales University.
+All the events, except for Sunday’s Mass which will take place in Connelly Chapel, will take place in the DeSales University Center on the DeSales campus in Center Valley.
+All events are free and open to the public and run Sunday, January 21 through Thursday, January 25.
 No tickets are required.

-The lineup of speakers for Heritage Week begins with the Mass of St. Francis de Sales at 8:00 p.m., on Sunday, January 22, in Connelly Chapel at DeSales University in Center Valley, Pa.
-Our guest homilist will be The Reverend Thomas P. Ferguson, vicar general and moderator of the Curia, Diocese of Arlington, Va.
+The lineup of speakers for Heritage Week begins with the Mass of St. Francis de Sales at 8:00 p.m., on Sunday, January 21, in Connelly Chapel at DeSales University in Center Valley, Pa.
+Our guest homilist will be THE MOST REVEREND ALFRED SCHLERT,D.D., J.C.L., Bishop of the Diocese of Allentown.

 For more information, contact the Salesian Center for Faith & Culture at DeSales University at 610.
 282.1100 ext.
 1244 or visit us at www.desales.edu/salesian.